doxter/doxter-api-docs/publisher/index.md

 layout: default
 ---

-# The doxter Practices API for publishers
+# The doxter Practices API for publishers (shut down 14.05.2020)

 The doxter Practice API is a service that returns information about doctor practices using HTTP requests.
 The service is accessed as an HTTP request and returns JSON only.
 The Pratice API uses a doxter ID to uniquely identify each entity (practice or doctor).
 The following api requests are available: